2023 New Zealand census

 The 2023 New Zealand census, which took place on 7 March 2023, was the thirty-fifth national census in New Zealand.
 It implemented measures that aimed to increase the Census' effectiveness in response to the issues faced with the 2018 census, including supporting Māori to complete the census.
 It also included new questions on topics such as gender, sexual identity, and disabilities/health conditions.
+The population of New Zealand was counted as 4,993,923 – an increase of (6.26%) over the 2018 census.

 The first Census data was published on 29 May 2024, in a range of data products and services.

 Conducting the census

 The 2023 census can be completed online or on paper forms.
 Forms with an access code were mailed out to householders from 20 February, but paper forms could be requested online or by telephone.
 The telephone number had operators speaking English, te reo Māori, Samoan, Tongan, Korean, Mandarin, Cantonese, Hindi, and Punjabi.
 New Zealand Sign Language was available through NZ Relay.
 One dwelling form was required for each household, and one individual form was required for each person present in the dwelling on Tuesday 7 March 2023.
 The census closed on 30 June 2023.